Information

 What you can do:

-• Provide water for birds and frogs.
-Do not feed wild animals.
-Design your garden with native flowering plants, rather than exotic ones, which may escape and go feral.
+• Design your garden with native flowering plants, rather than exotic ones, - these may escape and go feral.

-5. Collisions with windows and fences/electric wires
+5. Collisions with windows, fences and electricity wires

-Birds come into care following collisions with window panes or fences.
-Some birds find their reflections quite fascinating and will wastefully expend vital energy fluttering at their own images.
 Concussion is the most common injury from window collisions, followed by fractures of wings.
-Some birds such as swift parrots, may fly into mesh perimeter fences like those around tennis courts
+Some birds such as swift parrots, may fly into mesh perimeter fences like those around tennis courts.

 What you can do: